-ASU professors James Adam and Rosa Krajmalnik-Brown, collaborated on research projects whose results were featured in a Korean television documentary for the Educational Broadcasting System.
-The documentary explores new treatments for people with autism and gastrointestinal problems.
+ASU professors James Adam and Rosa Krajmalnik-Brown collaborated on research projects pertaining to people with autism and gastrointestinal problems.
+A Korean television documentary for the Educational Broadcasting System featured the results of the research, which explores new treatments.

 Mary Lou Fulton Teachers College and Daegu National University of Education